joaopalmeiro/reading-notes/machine-learning/README.md

 - Loss optimization: "We want to find the network weights that achieve the lowest loss".
 - Gradient descent:
   - "The gradient tells us the direction of highest or steepest ascent (...) tells us which way is up."
-  - "Take small step in opposite direction of gradient".
+  - "Take a small step in the opposite direction of gradient".
 - "Computing the gradient of our loss $J(W)$ with respect to one of the weights, in this case just $W_2$, (...) tells us how much a small change in $W_2$ is going to affect our loss $J(W)$."
 - Learning rate:
   - "(...) tells us how large should each step we take in practice be with regards to that gradient."